Nuitka/Nuitka/README.txt

 *** test_gdbm:

-    no such module, out of scope
+    No such module, out of scope

 *** test_gl:

-    no such module, out of scope
+    No such module, out of scope

 *** test_imageop:

-    no such module, out of scope
+    No such module, out of scope

 *** test_imaplib:

-    output differed due to unknown reasons in imap details, removed therefore
+    Output differed due to unknown reasons in imap details, removed therefore

 *** test_imgfile:

-    no such module, out of scope
+    No such module, out of scope

 *** test_json:

-    no such module json.test, out of scope
+    No such module json.test, out of scope

 *** test_kqueue:

-    runs only on BSD (how ever much I love my first Unix NetBSD, I don't have it currently), removed
+    Runs only on BSD (how ever much I love my first Unix NetBSD, I don't have it currently), removed

 *** test_lib2to3:

-   no such module lib2to3.test module, out of scope
+    No such module lib2to3.test module, out of scope

 *** test_linuxaudiodev:

-    removed because it wants /dev/sdp, out of scope
+    Removed because it wants /dev/sdp, out of scope

 *** test_macos|macostools|macospath|macfs:

-    removed, macos only
+    Removed, macos only

 *** test_normalization:

-    removed, wants internet
+    Removed, wants internet

 *** test_os:

-    removed, works, but out of scope and number of tests run differs, making it annoying.
+    Removed, works, but out of scope and number of tests run differs, making it annoying.
 Need to find out why not all tests can be run

 *** test_ossaudiodev:

-    removed, want to use /dev/dsp, out of scope
+    Removed, want to use /dev/dsp, out of scope

 *** test_pep277:

-    removed, windows only
+    Removed, windows only

 *** test_profilehooks:

-    removed, excessive dependence on func_code
+    Removed, excessive dependence on func_code

 *** test_py3kwarn:

-    removed, out of scope
+    Removed, out of scope

 *** test_rgbimg:

-    no such module
+    No such module

 *** test_runpy:

-    removed, outputs a lot of paths in /tmp that differ each time
+    Removed, outputs a lot of paths in /tmp that differ each time

 *** test_scriptpackages:

-    removed, no such module aetools
+    Removed, no such module aetools

 *** test_smtpnet:

-    removed, requires internet access
+    Removed, requires internet access

 *** test_socket_ssl:

-    removed, didn't work with CPython
+    Removed, didn't work with CPython

 *** test_socketserver:

-    removed, out of scope
+    Removed, out of scope

 *** test_sqlite:

-    no sqlite.test module, removed
+    No sqlite.test module, removed

 *** test_startfile:

-    no such module
+    No such module

 *** test_sunaudiodev:

-    removed, no such module
+    Removed, no such module

 *** test_tcl:

-    removed, no such module
+    Removed, no such module

 *** test_thread|threading.py:

-    removed, out of scope and not determistic outputs
+    Removed, out of scope and not determistic outputs

 *** test_timeout:

-    removed, wants network
+    Removed, wants network

 *** test_trace:

-    removed, out of scope
+    Removed, out of scope

 *** test_traceback:

-    removed, not yet supported
+    Removed, not yet supported

 *** test_urllib2:

-    removed, fails mysteriously in the library core
+    Removed, fails mysteriously in the library core

 *** test_urllibnet:

-    removed, wants internet
+    Removed, wants internet

 *** test_urllib2net:

-    removed, wants internet
+    Removed, wants internet

 *** test_warnings:

-    removed, not yet supported
+    Removed, not yet supported

 *** test_winsound:

-    removed, no such module
+    Removed, no such module

 *** test_winreg:

-    removed, windows only
+    Removed, windows only

 *** test_with:

-    removed, there is a lot we don't support yet.
+    Removed, there is a lot we don't support yet.

 *** test_zipfile64:

-    removed, wants to do 6G files, thank you so much.
+    Removed, wants to do 6G files, thank you so much.

 *** test_zipimport_support:

-    removed, does not run with CPython
+    Removed, does not run with CPython